 At the 1996 American Ethnological Society Spring Board Meeting, and on the suggestion of Akhil Gupta, the then AES Treasurer and now AAA Past President, AES initiated the AES Senior and Junior Book Awards.
 After both awards were granted in 1996 and 1997 and in light of the heavy workload entailed, AES began to offer the awards every other year.
 Sharon Stephens served on the jury of the first Senior Book Award in 1996; after her tragic death in 1998, the Junior Book Award was renamed in honor.

 The Elsie Clews Parsons Prize for the best Graduate Student Essay was awarded by the American Ethnological Society as long ago as the 1960s, well before the AES became fully incorporated into the AAA in 1984.
 It was suspended for approximately a decade and reinstated in the 1990s.
 The American Folklore Society, for whom Parsons served as President 1919 -20, presented an Elsie Clews Parsons Book Prize during the 1980s.

-The Senior Book Prize is awarded bi-annually for a book by a senior scholar.
+The Sharon Stephens Prize is awarded biennially for a junior scholar’s first book.
 The prize goes to a work that speaks to contemporary social issues with relevance beyond the discipline and beyond the academy.

-The AES Board invites individuals who are students in a graduate degree-granting program (including M.A. and Ph.D.) to submit stand-alone papers demonstrating outstanding ethnography for consideration for the Elsie Clews Parsons Prize.
+The AES Board invites individuals who are students in a graduate degree-granting program (including M.A. and Ph.D.) to submit stand-alone papers demonstrating outstanding ethnography for consideration for the Parsons Prize.